 &lt;sup>2 "The relation between various levels of physical activity or physical fitness... from five recent prospective studies... indicate that there is a gradient of risk across activity or fitness levels and that moderate levels of activity or fitness are associated with important and clinically significant reductions in risk... [opposing] the widely believed threshold concept, which asserts that there is no benefit from physical activity until the exercise prescription level is reached and that there are further improvements across higher levels of exercise" (Blair, 1992, p 115).
-A re-evaluation of the Harvard Alumni study in the context of How much physical activity is needed for good health? (title of article) reports that the "data do not as yet allow the assertion that benefit is obtained only from vigorous physical activity, and there seems little conflict with the current consensus on the benefits of moderate physical activity (Shephard 1999).
+A re-evaluation of the Harvard Alumni study in the context of How much physical activity is needed for good health? reports that the "data do not as yet allow the assertion that benefit is obtained only from vigorous physical activity, and there seems little conflict with the current consensus on the benefits of moderate physical activity (Shephard 1999).

 a further 4% (Mathers 1999).
-Looking at mortality, an estimated 18% of all deaths are due to inactivity, and are therefore potentially avoidable as the population becomes more active.
+Looking at mortality, an estimated 18% of all deaths are due to inactivity, and are therefore potentially avoidable.

 On the cost side, the direct health care cost attributable to physical inactivity is estimated at around \$377 million annually.
-A one percent increase in the proportion of population that is 'sufficiently active' could mean gross savings of around \$3.6 million in health care costs (Stephenson et al 2000).
+A one percent increase in the proportion of population that is 'sufficiently active' could mean gross savings of nearly \$4 million in health care costs (Stephenson et al 2000).

-4.3 Role in National Health Priority Areas
+3.3 Role in National Health Priority Areas